raymak/vpn-recommendation-shield-study/README.md

 ### Run the extension

 This extension contains privileged code as WebExtension APIs and therefore can only be run in Firefox Nightly or Dev edition.
+You can either build the extension yourself or download the latest test version from https://drive.google.com/open?id=1kJh1dLitF8Ifhqm0LUM_7W80idyAlV1u .

 #### To run the extension in the browser:
 1. Unzip the extension